Free 24/7 Nurse Advice Line: 844-GET-CHOC.

 The UCI Center on Stress and Health is part of the Department of Anesthesiology and Perioperative Care, at the University of California-Irvine (UCI) and Department of Pediatric Psychology at CHOC (CHOC).
 The Center on Stress and Health is a collaborative group from diverse areas in medicine, nursing, and psychology.
 Under the Direction of Dr. Zeev Kain, and Dr. Michelle Fortier, the center conducts cutting edge research on children’s health with particular interests in medical anxiety and pain.
 The Center on Stress and Health was first established by Dr. Kain under the name, the Center for the Advancement of Perioperative Health (CAPH) which relocated from Yale University to UCI/CHOC in July 2008.
 The multi-disciplinary research team has a number of ongoing federally funded projects examining perioperative pain and anxiety as well as procedural pain and anxiety.

 As only a couple of examples of clinical research in the Department, the oncology team has developed a psychosocial screener measure to examine longitudinal psychosocial effects of having cancer.
-The neuropsychology program is looking at long term outcomes in children who receive epilepsy surgery, as well as examining the cognitive effects of treatment for childhood cancer with a particular emphasis on differing effects for bilingual children.
+The neuropsychology program is looking at long term outcomes in children who receive epilepsy surgery, long term outcomes of children with cardiac conditions, and the cognitive effects of treatment for childhood cancer with a particular emphasis on differing effects for bilingual children.
 The feeding program is looking at quality of life outcomes for children who undergo an intensive intervention to move from g-tube feedings to oral feeding.
 The sleep program is looking at improving adherence for PAP treatment among children and adolescents who have difficulty tolerating PAP.
 The CF program is looking at screenings for depression and anxiety, and linking to resources among patients diagnosed with CF and their parents.

 Training Model